 Fall: May 30 | Winter and Spring: October 30

 The IBEI-UPF International Relations program has an Academic Coordinator who will be in charge of advising students on-site.
 The program requires a full semester course load (normally 4-5 courses, equivalent to 24-30 ECTS credits).
-Students can combine courses from this program with the Hispanic and European Studies Program (culture and Spanish language courses).
+Students can combine courses from this program with the Barcelona Program for Interdisciplinary Studies and Spanish Language courses.

 51672 - United Nations: International Peace and Security